Reasons To Strive For Financial Independence And What It Feels Like

 Related: The Ideal Age To Have A Baby Based On Age And Economics

-13) You feel greater happiness for longer
+13) Financial independence provides greater happiness for longer

 Perhaps the best reason to strive for financial independence is greater happiness.
 Not only do you feel happier, you get to feel happier for longer!